T-J-Summer/SE-Summative-1/README.md

 📊 Kanban Board
 -
-To manage this project, I chose to user GitHub Projects as it natively intergrates with GitHub which is where the project is hosted.
-GitHub projects allows a Kanban Board which helps to catagorise each ticket with lables so you can easily filter the tickets to find the section you are looking for.
+To manage this project, I chose to user GitHub Projects as it natively integrates with GitHub which is where the project is hosted.
+GitHub projects allows a Kanban Board which helps to categorise each ticket with labels so you can easily filter the tickets to find the section you are looking for.
-With the tickets I have chosen a design template that clearly outlines what the ticket is for, the activities within it, the dependencies required in order to worlk on this ticket and any additinal notes.
+With the tickets I have chosen a design template that clearly outlines what the ticket is for, the activities within it, the dependencies required in order to work on this ticket and any additional notes.
-GitHubs Kanban also enables the user to connect pull requests to the ticket allowing for seamless audit logs, in addition to other features I didnt have to use such as asigning actions as I did this project alone.
+GitHubs Kanban also enables the user to connect pull requests to the ticket allowing for seamless audit logs, in addition to other features I didn’t have to use such as aligning actions as I did this project alone.

 ![Screenshot of my Knban Board showing how it was used](https://github.com/T-J-Summer/SE-Summative-1/blob/main/Images/Repository/Kanban%20Board.jpg)